tldr-pages/tldr/pages/osx/tree.md

 `tree -d`

-- Print hidden files too:
+- Print hidden files too with colorization on:

-`tree -a`
+`tree -a -C`

 - Print the tree without indentation lines, showing the full path instead (use `-N` to not escape whitespace and special characters):